ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

         will be unavailable.
         - Conversely, if the user has at least one non-Kiosk factor configured then a Kiosk factor will not be reported as a supported option.
+6. **PrepareAuthFactor** - This call is required for specific types of non-knowledge-based auth factors before AuthenticateAuthFactor or AddAuthFactor is called with those auth factors.
+    - *Input*:
+      - auth_session_id - AuthSession used to identify users.
+      - auth_factor_type - The type of AuthFactor that is being prepared.
+      - purpose - A enum to identify the following action after this PrepareAuthFactor completes.
+    - *Reply*
+      - CryptohomeErrorCode - Returns if there is any error.
+    - *Usage*:
+      - Set the purpose to PURPOSE_ADD_AUTH_FACTOR, when we intend to have a follow up AddAuthFactor.
+The auth session should be already authenticated.
+      - Set the purpose to PURPOSE_AUTHENTICATE_AUTH_FACTOR, when we intend to have a follow up AuthenticateAuthFactor.
+The auth session may not be already authenticated.

 ## Order of Operations